snek152/SwordSelection/README.md

 <img src="https://i.ibb.co/99j5Czy/netheritelongsword.png" width="16%" alt="netherite longsword"></img>

 The longsword is a slightly flimsy and thin sword that came into existence during the Renaissance period in Europe.
 It was widely used in dueling, especially in the Viking era.
 Today, the longsword holds a special place in the Sword Selection mod.
-It is slightly thinner than the basic sword and is similar in terms of combat, with the iron tier dealing 6 damage for 1.8 attack speed and the stone tier dealing 5 damage for 1.6 attack speed.
+It is slightly thinner than the basic sword and is similar in terms of combat.
 However, it has special properties.
 When striking a mob, it will also deal damage to mobs within a certain radius around it.

+Attack Speed = 1.8

+Attack Damage:
+- WOOD = 4
+- STONE = 5
+- IRON = 6
+- GOLD = 4
+- DIAMOND = 7
+- NETHERITE = 8

 ### Crafting
-As of version 0.4.1, you can input an iron or stone sword into a stonecutter to get their respective variations.
+As of version 1.0, you can input an iron, stone, wood, gold, diamond, or netherite sword into a stonecutter to get their respective variations.
 However, a future feature may include a custom tile entity that can craft the different variations.

 ![Stonecutter example](https://i.ibb.co/VSbJGhD/Sword-Selection-Stonecutter-GUI.png)

+### Other Features

+#### Config Files
+This mod is highly configurable.
+As of now, the configurable details are the durability offset of each variation (as in how far the durability is from the regular sword) and a toggle for dual wielding.

+####

 # Changelog
 Here is the changelog for the recent patches/updates to the mod.